BlueOnionLabs/api-interview-question-spacex/README.md

   To complete this task, your code will need to be able to insert rows into a database (of your choice!)
 Feel free to model it however you choose

-  Bonus:
+  *Bonus points*:
-    - Tests.
+    1. Tests.
 Feel free to test what you think needs testing, and ignoring what you think doesn't need it
-    - Setup the database and task in a docker compose container so that we can run it on our end, as well
+    2. Setup the database and task in a docker compose container so that we can run it on our end, as well

 2. Write a method Get_All_Starlinks that accepts (<launch_id>, <date_time>) and returns all the starlink satellite positions for that given point in time